 - You will look at spoken and written English, language used by different genders, in different regions of the British Isles and by different occupational groups.
 This will move beyond the language you have directly experienced as you study the development of English over time and across the world - You will explore how children acquire spoken and written language - You will look at how language represents different groups and attitudes towards language itself - You will produce a piece of original creative writing - You will complete your own individual and independent investigation into an aspect of language that fascinates you.
-Current student projects include: - Male and female use of language in TOWIE - The tweets of Donald Trump - Lyricism in rap music over time - Stereotypes in The Fresh Prince of Bell Air
+Current student projects include: - An analysis of language from Amber Heard's and Johnny Depp's final statements in their trial - Lyricism in rap music over time - An examination of the language of cults promoting harmful behaviour - Stereotypes in The Fresh Prince of Bel Air - Male and female language in TOWIE